 When to appeal

-A police officer or protective services officer must have applied for the position and may appeal a maximum of four selections in any financial year (including withdrawals).
-See lodging an appeal.
+To appeal, a police officer or protective services officer must have applied for the position.
+You may lodge a maximum of four selections in any financial year (including withdrawals).
+If you appeal a number of selections in a group process, each one counts towards your limit.

-You may lodge an appeal application even if you do not meet the specified qualifications, eligibility criteria or time-in-position requirements for the position.
+You may lodge an appeal application even if you do not meet the specified qualifications, eligibility criteria or time-in-position requirements set out in the position description.

 Under Victoria Police Regulation 54 (2014), unless PRSB otherwise determines, a police officer or protective service officer is not entitled to appeal if that person: